 Timetable for Implementation

 The reinsurance collateral reduction elements of the Covered Agreement are to be fully implemented within five years, but the US is required to encourage states to adopt phase-in provisions for the gradual elimination of collateral requirements (a 20% annual reduction from current levels).
 The reinsurance provisions are not self-implementing and require legislation or new rules by the US states.
 This will likely require the development of additional revisions to the Reinsurance Models by the NAIC, potentially within a newly created working group under the NAIC’s Reinsurance (E) Task Force.
+At the Task Force’s August 7, 2017 meeting, the Task Force declined to provide specifics on how the NAIC would handle the implementation of the Covered Agreement, with the Task Force’s new chair Maria T. Vullo (New York Superintendent of Financial Services) noting only that there would be a great deal of work for the NAIC to do with respect to implementation, and that it would be an open and transparent process.
 The FIO Director is to begin evaluating US state insurance laws and regulations for preemption within three and one-half years.

 The Covered Agreement may be terminated at any time with 180 days’ notice by written notification, following a mandatory consultation process.

-Clarifying the participation of state insurance regulators on the joint committee the Covered Agreement establishes to address matters related to implementation of the agreement.
+Commits to the direct involvement of state insurance regulators in the work of the joint committee the Covered Agreement establishes to address matters related to implementation of the agreement.

-In the event the Covered Agreement does move forward, it is expected that US state insurance regulators, coordinating within the NAIC, will seek to quickly develop state legislation to give effect to the Covered Agreement in order to avoid federal preemption of state regulation.
+As the Covered Agreement moves forward, it is expected that US state insurance regulators, coordinating within the NAIC, will seek to quickly develop state legislation to give effect to the Covered Agreement in order to avoid federal preemption of state regulation.
 Similarly, EU member states will need to revise their Solvency II implementing legislation, regulations and procedures to the extent they are not compatible with the objectives of the Covered Agreement.